Canardoux/flutter_sound/doc/README.md

 ## Supported platforms

-τ is actually supported by the following frameworks:

-* Flutter \(Flutter Sound\)

-In the future, it will be \(perhaps\) supported by

-* React Native \(Tau React\).  \(Not yet.
-Later\).
-* Cordova \(Tau Cordova\).  \(Not yet.
-Later\).
-* Others \(Native Script, Solar 2D, ...\)

-## Supported targets

-τ is actually supported by the following OS :
+Flutter Sound is actually supported by the Flutter Framework.

-* iOS
-* Android
-* Web

-In the future, it will be \(perhaps\) supported by

-* Linux
-* others \(Windows, MacOS\)

-## What about Flutter Sound ?

-{% include note.html content="Flutter Sound is not dead, of course.
-This is exactly the opposite.
-Flutter Sound is a really alive project."%}

-We just changed the name of the project, because we want to encompass others frameworks than Flutter.
+If you are interested with other platforms (React Native, Cordova, JS, ...) maybe you can have a look to the GPL project [`Tau Sound Project 9.0`](https://tau10.canardoux.xyz/readme.html) : we actually have several plans to port the τ project to other frameworks.

-## Licenses
+## License

+Flutter Sound 8.3 was published under the LGPL License.
+A Flutter Sound developer noticed recently that this license was incorrect : the LGPL license does not allow static links to the library.
+The library must be linked dynamically.
+The problem was that Flutter links-edit the plugins statically.
+This means that many Flutter Sound users who use our library in private/close sources App was in a copyright infringement.

+To solve this issue, we forked Flutter Sound 8.3 to two different branches.

+* Flutter Sound 8.4 (this fork) is published under the Mozilla Public License 2.0.
+*[The τ Sound Project 9.0](https://pub.dev/packages/tau_sound) is published under a pure GPL License.

-- Flutter Sound is copyrighted by Dooboolab (2018, 2019, 2020, 2021).
+Flutter Sound is copyrighted by Dooboolab (2018, 2019, 2020, 2021).

-- Flutter Sound is released under a license with a *copyleft* clause: the LGPL-V3 license.
-This means that if you modify some of Flutter Sound code you must publish your modifications under the LGPL license too.
+* Flutter Sound is now released under the permissive Mozilla license which has a **weak** *copyleft* clause: if you modify some of Flutter Sound code you must publish your modifications under the MPL license too.
+But you may publish your App with any license you want.
+Even a Proprietary/Close Sources License (shame on you!).

-- &tau; React is copyrighted by Canardoux (2021).
-- &tau; React is released under a license with a **strong** *copyleft* clause : the GPL-V3 license.
-This means that if you use part or all of &tau; React in your App, this App must be published under the GPL-V3 license, too.
+* If your App is covered by the GPL license, you probably want to consider using the GPL [Tau Sound Project 9.0](https://tau10.canardoux.xyz/readme.html) : indeed Tau Sound 9.0 offers several enhancement compared to Flutter Sound 8.3.

 ## We need help

-τ is a fundamental building block needed by almost every mobile project.

-We are looking to make τ the go to project for mobile Audio with support for various platforms and various OS.

-τ is a large and complex project which requires to maintain multiple hardware platforms and test environments.

 {% include important.html content="We greatly appreciate any contributions to the project which can be as simple as providing feedback on the API or documentation."%}

+Actually, my main project is the GPL [Tau Sound Project 9.0](https://tau10.canardoux.xyz/readme.html) and not anymore Flutter Sound.
+To be frank, I must say that there is no other main developers on Flutter Sound.
+This is bad, because Flutter Sound deserves to be maintained.

 ## Thanks

-Too many projects to manage.
-I am burning out slowly.
-If you could help me cheer up, buy me a cup of coffee will make my life really happy and get much energy out of it.
-As a side effect, we will know that Flutter Sound is important for you, that you appreciate our job and that you can show it with a little money.

 <a href="https://www.buymeacoffee.com/larpoux"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=💛&slug=larpoux&button_colour=5F7FFF&font_colour=ffffff&font_family=Cookie&outline_colour=000000&coffee_colour=FFDD00"></a>
 [![Paypal](https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png)](https://paypal.me/thetauproject?locale.x=fr_FR)